iris-hep/iris-hep.github.io/pages/fellows/JayjeetChakraborty.md

   the Ceph distributed object storage platform with customized C++ object classes that enable database operations such as SELECT, PROJECT, AGGREGATE to be offloaded directly into the object storage layer, allowing applications to efficiently query multi-dimensional arrays.
-Compiling ceph along with Skyhook and running benchmark tests consists of a number of steps and can become irreproducible at times.
+Compiling Ceph along with Skyhook and running benchmark tests consists of a number of steps and can become irreproducible at times.
 The aim of this project is to implement a reproducible workflow with Popper to automate large-scale tests on different cloud infrastructure like GCP, Cloudlab and Kubernetes clusters and benchmark SkyhookDM at the 10's of terabyte